openvstorage/ovs-documentation/Installation/kvm.md

     performance.

 ### Install the OS and KVM
 Open vStorage can be installed on various OS.
-Open vStorage has been tested with [Ubuntu](#ubuntu) and CentOS(#centos).
+Open vStorage has been tested with [Ubuntu](#ubuntu) and [CentOS](#centos).
 The detailed steps for these Operating Systems can be found below.

 #### <a name="ubuntu"></a> Ubuntu
 ##### Install Ubuntu on all hosts